sorellabs/boo/docs/source/user/clone.rst

     // object and extending it with some behaviour.
 We also do some
     // processing to set the parent-chain of the tokens.
     make: function(value, parent) { var instance
-      // Instantiation is done by the clone method, it'll clone whatever
+      // Instantiation is done by the derive method, it'll clone whatever
-      // thing the `make' function was applied to. instance = boo.clone(this, {
+      // thing the `make' function was applied to, and extend that thing. instance = boo.derive(this, {
         value:    value
       , children: [] })